skip to content

 About:

 Dr Victoria Baena is Research Fellow at Gonville & Caius College, University of Cambridge.
 Her work focuses on the history and theory of the novel in a comparative context, with a particular eye to the politics of aesthetics, critical geographies, and Marxist and feminist theories.
-As a comparatist, she is broadly interested not only in working across national traditions but in investigating how narrative itself experiments with scale: how literature relates, without equating, distinct but interconnected histories.

-Victoria is currently at work on her first book, Provinces of the Mind: Cartographies of the Modern Novel, which traces a comparative literary history of the province-capital divide across nineteenth-century narratives in English and French, especially in the context of overseas imperialism.
+Victoria is currently at work on her first book, Provinces of the Mind: Time, Narrative, and the Modern Novel, which traces a comparative literary history of the province-capital divide across nineteenth-century narratives in English and French, especially in the context of overseas imperialism.
 The project makes a case for the “provincial”– from countryside to region to colony – as a conceptual tool for mapping migration and mobility across multiple scales.
 Along the way, it shows how representing this unstable provincial scale became a crucial problem for the modern novel.

 Before obtaining her PhD in comparative literature from Yale, Victoria completed a BA in History and Literature at Harvard, followed by a year as an international fellow at Paris’s École Normale Supérieure.
 As 2022 Diamonstein-Spielvogel fellow at the New York Public Library, she brought her research to a broader audience through public conversations and publications related to her work on literature and cartography.
-Her involvement in the public humanities extends to regular literary essays and reviews published in venues like The New York Review of Books, The Baffler, and Dissent; her translation of Marie Ndiaye’s short story, “Step of a Feral Cat,” was recently published with Two Lines Press.
+Her involvement in the public humanities extends to regular literary essays and reviews published in venues like The New York Review of Books, The Yale Review, The Baffler, and Dissent; her translation of Marie Ndiaye’s short story, “Step of a Feral Cat,” was recently published with Two Lines Press.
 She is also committed to adult education beyond university campuses, and has written on the politics of pedagogy for Boston Review.

 Teaching interests: